Nu Xform

 ⚫ Invite you to events, online and in person that we feel maybe of interest to you.

-With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email with information, news, and offers on our services.
+With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email with information or news about our services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you can always opt-out.
 We will always obtain your express opt-in consent before sharing your personal data with third parties for marketing purposes and you will be able to opt-out at any time.

 We will only use your personal data for the purpose(s) for which it was originally collected unless we reasonably believe that another purpose is compatible with that or those original purpose(s) and need to use your personal data for that purpose.
 If we do use your personal data in this way and you wish us to explain how the new purpose is compatible with the original, please contact us using the details in Part 16.